 Public boundary

 This pattern is launch-readiness proof.
-It is not production approval, regulated approval, customer-result proof, or permission to execute live provider actions.
+It is production approval requires the responsible owners, regulated approval, customer-result proof, or permission to execute live provider actions.

 Start here